libhal/SJSU-Dev2/documentation/introduction/getting_started_sjtwo.md

     2. Make sure that the USB micro cable supports data communication as some "security" based USB micro cables are designed to only allow charging but do not have data lines.
-    1. Make sure that the device is not connected to any computer programs such as Telemetry, PuTTY, or minicom.
+    3. Make sure that the device is not connected to any computer programs such as Telemetry, PuTTY, or minicom.
 If you are uncertain of this, disconnecting and reconnecting the USB cable will force the programs to disconnect from the device.
-    2. Make sure that the CP2102n driver is installed on your machine.
+    4. Make sure that the CP2102n driver is installed on your machine.
 Ubuntu has it preinstalled.
-For OSX and Windows a google search for "CP2102n driver for <insert OS>" will point you to download sites for the driver.
+For OSX a google search for "CP2102n driver for <insert OS>" will point you to download sites for the driver.